JasonFantl/JasonFantl.github.io/_posts/2025-02-11-Space-of-3D-Rotations.md

 All the code used to generate the animations can be found [here](https://github.com/JasonFantl/Blog-Post-Rediscovering-Quaternions).

+While this completes the main point of the post, I think it would be fun to look at how we could fix the gimbal-lock on Apollo 11.

 ## Fixing the gimbal

 Recall that astronaut Mike Collins asked for a fourth gimbal in order to avoid gimbal lock and discontinuities, how does a fourth gimbal fix the issue?

 For three gimbals we had a unique set of angles that represented a rotation, so by adding a fourth gimbal we enable a rotation to be represented by many different possible sets of angles.
-Below we see how the airplane is staying still while the gimbals can move (not at any angle, they still need to produce the desired rotation, but we still see how there is more then one way to represent a rotation with four gimbals).
+Below we see how the airplane is staying still while the gimbals can move (not at any angle, they still need to produce the desired rotation, but we still see how there is more then one set of angles to map to a rotation).

 ![ 4-DOF gimbal ](steady_4_gimbals.gif){: w="500" }

-With this additional degree fo freedom, we can now steer around singularities.
+With this additional degree of freedom, we can now steer around singularities.
 Imagine we get too close to a singularity, then we just pause the object rotating and move the gimbals around until we're farther from the singularity, then continue the rotation.
 But ideally, we don't have to pause the rotation.
-There must be a way to map quaternions to 4-DOF gimbals that eliminates the singularities altogether.
+There might be a way to map quaternions to 4-DOF gimbals that eliminates the singularities altogether.
 So, what does such a mapping look like?

-It turns out, no such mapping exist, not even if we add more redundant gimbals.
-You can dive into the details if you like (theorem 1.3 in [these notes](https://web.stanford.edu/~bvchurch/assets/files/talks/Quaternions.pdf)), but essentially it is because it's not possible to map a set of angles (represented by the space $T^4$) to the space of rotations ($\mathbb{RP}^{3}$) without introducing singularities.
+It turns out, no such mapping exist, not even if we add more gimbals.
+You can dive into the details if you like (theorem 1.3 in [these notes](https://web.stanford.edu/~bvchurch/assets/files/talks/Quaternions.pdf)), but essentially it is because it's not possible to map a set of $N$ gimbals (represented by the space $T^{2N}$ since we take the product of $N$ unit circles) to the space of rotations ($\mathbb{RP}^{3}$) without introducing singularities.

 But not all is lost.
-We can construct a function that maps the desired rotation _and_ the current gimbal angles into the next gimbal angles.
+We can construct a function that maps the desired rotation with the current gimbal angles into the next gimbal angles.
 Essentially, this is a function that depends on where the gimbal currently is in order to determine where it should be next.
 This has the funny implication that we can rotate an object around and return it to its original orientation, but the gimbals may not be in the same orientation.

 Below we see the airplane moving randomly as we adjust the gimbals to avoid singularities.
 Every frame we calculate the set of angles that maximizes the distance to a singularity (the determinant of the Jacobian matrix) while always satisfying our desired rotation.